brankas/core-sdk-android/statement/readme.md

 The **isAutoConsent** in the **checkout** function is set to false by default.
 To enable its usage, just set the 2nd to the last parameter to true

 The **useRememberMe** in the **checkout** function is set to false by default.
 To enable the usage of Remember Me inside the Tap Web Application, just pass false to the last parameter in the checkout function

+The **actionBarText** in the **checkout** function is set to null by default - thus, the ActionBar gets hidden.
+To show it, just pass a String to it